FreeRTOS/corePKCS11/README.md

 # Purpose

+Generally vendors for secure cryptoprocessors such as TPM, HSM, Secure Element, or any other type of secure hardware enclave, distribute a PKCS #11 implementation with the hardware.
-The purpose of this library is to provide a PKCS #11 implementation that allows for rapid prototyping and development.
-Once a secure cryptoprocessor is selected, this library must be replaced with a PKCS #11 implementation that abstracts said cryptoprocessor.
+The purpose of this software only mock is therefore to provide a PKCS #11 implementation that allows for rapid prototyping and development before switching to a cryptoprocessor specific PKCS #11 implementation in production devices.

 Since the PKCS #11 interface is defined as part of the PKCS #11 [specification](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html) replacing this library with another implementation should require little porting effort, as the interface will not change.
 The system tests distributed in this repository can be leveraged to verify the behavior of a different implementation is similar to corePKCS11.

-Generally vendors for secure cryptoprocessors such as TPM, HSM, Secure Element, or any other type of secure hardware enclave, distribute a PKCS #11 implementation with the hardware.
-The recommendation is to use a secure cryptoprocessor, and replace corePKCS11 with an implementation compatible with said cryptoprocessor.

 ## Building Unit Tests.